 This is what schools say about their visits to the Yorkshire Air Museum:

 ‘Thank you so much for yesterday.
 The activities were well organised and run and the children had a very enjoyable day finding out so many interesting facts about the wonderful aircraft, pilots and engineers.
 I was impressed to see the care you had taken to link the events to our topic area.
-This makes the day so much more valuable for both children and staff alike.’ – Barlby Bridge Community Primary, year 2, Jan 2018
+This makes the day so much more valuable for both children and staff alike.’ – Barlby Bridge Community Primary.

-Why do schools think that we are great place?
+Why do schools think that we are a great place?

 Every year, our educational team accompanies hundreds of school children and their teachers on their learning journey.
 With our authentic wartime surroundings, original exhibits and a collection of 60 aircraft and military vehicles on display, the children who visit the Museum on a school visit never forget this immersive experience.